shaik1002/biggitlabbomb/doc/user/project/merge_requests/conflicts.md

 ## Conflicts you can resolve in the user interface

-If your merge conflict meets all of these conditions, you can resolve the merge conflict in the GitLab user interface:
+If your merge conflict meets all of the following conditions, you can resolve the merge conflict in the GitLab user interface:

 - The file is text, not binary.